MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/deploy/deploy-appendix-a-command-line-option-error-codes.md

 ---
-title: Appendix A - Command-Line Option Error Codes
+title: Appendix A - command-line option error codes
+description: The article lists the error codes that are used in the command-line installation of Service Manager.
-manager:  cfreeman
+manager:  carmonm
 ms.custom: na
 ms.prod: system-center-2016
 author: bandersmsft